Private Intermediate Roasting Two-Session Course in Ocean Beach.

 Day 2 we will cup all of the coffee roasted on Day 1 and assess how the changes we made during the roast impacted the cup profile.

 Unlike Day 1, we will be using roasting software for the roasting session.
-You will roast the same coffee three more times while you attempt to re-create the profile from your favorite roast on Day 1.
+You will roast three more batches coffee coffee on Day 2 while you attempt to re-create the profile from your favorite roast on Day 1.
 Consistency is a critical component of any roasting operation.
 Once, you dial in a profile for a paticular coffee, you'll need to re-create it again and again and again for your customers.

 The overall goal of this course is to learn an approach to develop a new roasting profile and then re-create it.

-Chuck was recently awarded a 96 points from Coffee Review on our coffee from Yemen, a notoriously difficult coffee to roast.
-This same coffee was choses as Coffee Reviews #4 coffee of the year on their Top 30 list.
+In 2024, Chuck was awarded a 96 from Coffee Review on a coffee from Yemen, a notoriously difficult coffee to roast.
+This same coffee was chosen as the #4 coffee of the year on Coffee Review’s Top 30 Coffees of 2024.

 This class will take place at